hoonzis/KoExtensions/README.md

 KoExtensions
 ============

-Additional binding and tools for KnockouJS.
+Additional binding and tools for KnockoutJS the package includes:
+1. Piechart binding (based on [D3JS](http://d3js.org/))
+2. Stacked-barchart binding (based on [D3JS](http://d3js.org/))
+3. Google maps binding
+4. Bootstrap DateTime picker binding
+5. FormattedValue binding - simply format the values as you need.

 [Sample application](http://hoonzis.blogspot.fr/2013/03/sample-application-ravendb-knockoutjs.html)

 ###The pie-chart binding###
-Based on [D3JS](http://d3js.org/), this binding enables visualization of any collection as a piechart if the developer submits a function to convert each item into title - value pair.
+This binding enables visualization of any collection as a piechart if the developer submits a function to convert each item into title - value pair.

 ![alt text][piechart]
 [piechart]: http://hoonzis.github.com/KoExtensions/img/piechart.PNG